Transparency for Shape Outlines in PowerPoint 2013

 Figure 2: Format Shape option selected

 you see in Figure 3 -- options may differ depending upon the original fill of your selected shape -- in this instance, we have selected a Solid Line shape.
 Also notice that, all Fill options are greyed out, and only Line options are accessible.
 That is because our selected line is an open shape – if you had selected a closed shape like a circle or rectangle, the Fill options would be available.
 In that case make sure to consider only Line options.
 Drag the Transparency slider within the Line section, highlighted in red within Figure 3 to change the transparency value.

 Figure 3: Set transparency for solid line

-Tip: You can even use the Up or Down arrow buttons towards the right (highlighted in green within Figure 3, above) to increase or decrease the transparency -- also you can directly type in the transparency percentage value within the box placed next to Transparency slider.
+Tip: You can even use the Up or Down arrow buttons towards the right (highlighted in blue within Figure 3, above) to increase or decrease the transparency --also you can directly type in the transparency percentage value within the box placed next to Transparency slider.

-Changing the transparency of a Gradient Outline is little different -- you need to adjust the transparency value of every single color stop comprised within the gradient fill you choose.
-To do that, click each stop of your gradient individually as shown highlighted in red within Figure 4, and change its transparency using the slider as shown highlighted in blue within Figure 4, below.
+Gradient Outlines work a little differently as far as transparency is concerned -- you need to adjust the transparency value of every single color stop comprised within the gradient fill you choose.
+To do that, select each stop of your gradient individually, and change its transparency, as shown highlighted in red within Figure 4, below.